-In December 2017, the Company acquired the satellite communications business (the "Satcom Business") from China Telecom Satellite Communication Co., Ltd., a wholly owned subsidiary of China Telecommunications Corporation, at a purchase price of RMB70, which has not been settled at the end of the reporting period.
-In the same month, E-surfing Pay acquired a 100% interest in Shaanxi Zhonghe Hengtai Insurance Agent Limited ("Zhonghe Hengtai"), a wholly owned subsidiary of Shaanxi Communications Services Company Limited ("Shaanxi Comservice", a company ultimately held by China Telecommunications Corporation), from Shaanxi Comservice, at a purchase price of RMB17, which was fully paid by March 23, 2018.
-The acquisitions of the Satcom Business and Zhonghe Hengtai (collectively referred to as the "Eighth Acquired Group") are two separate transactions, which are collectively referred to as the "Eighth Acquisition".
+In December 2017, the Company acquired the satellite communications business (the "Satcom Business") from China Telecom Satellite Communication Co., Ltd., a wholly owned subsidiary of China Telecommunications Corporation, at a purchase price of RMB70.
+In the same month, E-surfing Pay acquired a 100% interest in Shaanxi Zhonghe Hengtai Insurance Agent Limited (currently known as Orange Insurance Agent Limited ("Orange Insurance"), a wholly owned subsidiary of Shaanxi Communications Services Company Limited ("Shaanxi Comservice", a company ultimately held by China Telecommunications Corporation), from Shaanxi Comservice, at a purchase price of RMB17.
+The acquisitions of the Satcom Business and Orange Insurance (collectively referred to as the "Eighth Acquired Group") are two separate transactions, which are collectively referred to as the "Eighth Acquisition".
+The total final consideration of the Eighth Acquisition was paid by June 30, 2018.